 Specifically, we assume that the Turing machine $M$ never halts, namely, its transition function is defined on every configuration, and we distinguish two special control states, $q_{\kw{acc}}$ and $q_{\kw{rej}}$.
-When the machine reaches one of these two states in a configuration, it loops forever without changing the configuration.
-We say that $M$ accepts (the empty input) if for all paths in the computation tree, the state $q_{\kw{acc}}$ is eventually reached; symmetrically, we say that $M$ rejects if there is at least one path in the computation tree that contains the state $q_{\kw{rej}}$.
-Furthermore, we assume that the $M$ begin its computation with the head in the second cell and never visits the extremal positions of its tape (this can be easily enforced by marking the second position of the tape and requiring that whenever the marked position is visited, the machine moves to the right).
-This latter assumption will simplify checking that two subsequent configurations are correct with respect to the transition rules of $M$.

-The general idea of the reduction is to create a schema, constraints, and query that together represent a ``universal machine'' for alternating $\pspace$.
-Given an alternating $\pspace$ machine encoded in the visible instance, an accepting run is ``computed'' as an arbitrary full instance satisfying the constraints and violating the query --- that is, a witness of the failure of $\PSB$.
+We further assume that every infinite path in a computation tree of $M$ eventually reaches a configuration with either $q_{\kw{acc}}$ or $q_{\kw{rej}}$ as control state, and from there onwards there is no change of configuration.
+Accordingly, we say that $M$ accepts (its input) if it admits a computation tree where the state $q_{\kw{acc}}$ appears on all paths; symmetrically, we say that $M$ rejects if every computation tree has a path leading to $q_{\kw{rej}}$.